tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why do they call it hyper terminal?
-Too much Java. 🤖
+⚡ AI Joke of the Day: 🤖 Why did the Python data scientist get arrested at customs?
+She was caught trying to import pandas! 🤖

 ---